alnew/UW_volunteers_2019/README.md

 - Your terminal (type “jupyter lab”)

 ### In Windows:
-- In search bar, type "Anaconda Navigator (Anaconda 3)"
-- Click on “Anaconda Navigator” (has a green circle in front of it)
+- Click on "Start" > Anaconda3 (64-bit) > Anaconda Navigator (Anaconda 3) - it has a green circle in front of it
 - Set your Anaconda Navigator to unitedway
   - Use the dropdown next to “Applications on” to set to “unitedway”

 Click “Launch” under JupyterLab

 # United Way VITA Tax Tool: How to Run the Program

 - Go to Desktop > UW_volunteers > 2019_Returns
 - Drop .pdf files into the 2019_Returns folder that you would like the tool to run